 We do recommend insurance against cancellation.

-At the Michelin starred HRiSHi, Hrishikesh Desai combines great Lake District produce and classic methods to deliver unbelievable textures and flavours – modern British cuisine with a twist.
-The laid-back Gilpin Spice has an open kitchen serving tapas-style pan-Asian dishes inspired by countries along the spice trail – spanning the Philippines, the Indian sub-continent, Malaysia, Thailand, Indonesia, Japan and China.
+The laid-back Gilpin Spice has an open kitchen serving pan-Asian dishes inspired by countries along the spice trail – spanning the Philippines, the Indian sub-continent, Malaysia, Thailand, Indonesia, Japan and China.
+You can also order Room Service from Gilpin Spice.

-From the comfort of your room you can order room service 24/7, with drinks and delicious meals and snacks available from our room service menu.
+From the comfort of your room you can order room service between 8am – 10 pm, with drinks and delicious meals and snacks available from our room service menus.

-As we offer two restaurants and a 24/7 room service menu, food & beverages from outside of Gilpin cannot be brought in.
+As we offer three restaurants and room service menus, food & beverages from outside of Gilpin cannot be brought in.

 For Gilpin Lake House guests the private facilities on the estate include a swimming pool, saunas, hot tubs and spa.
 Please note that due to the small size of the Lake House we are unable to invite Gilpin Hotel guests to use the facilities; the house is also frequently booked for exclusive use.